evmcnb/quartz/content/Full/Cervical Cancer.md

 - HPV negative, continue routine screening
 - HPV positive with normal cytology - repeat the HPV test after 12 months
 - HPV positive with abnormal cytology - refer for colposcopy
-- Inadequate sample - repeat the smear after at least 3 months
+- Inadequate sample - repeat the smear after at least 3 months.
+After 2 repeat inadequate samples $\rightarrow$ refer for colposcopy

-- If **2 serial** positive HPV results but normal cytology - refer for colposcopy (patient not clearing HPV)
+- If **3 serial** positive HPV results but normal cytology - refer for colposcopy (patient not clearing HPV)

 There are some notable exceptions to the program:
 - Women with HIV are screened **annually**